Nemexur/dotfiles/README.md

   3. Clone or download this repository to your local drive.
   4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  5. Run `ansible-playbook main.yml --ask-become-pass or scripts/dot` inside this directory.
+  5. Run `ansible-playbook main.yml --ask-become-pass or dot` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.

 ## Notes